Spatio-Temporal

 • twindow - Controls the temporal window used for temporal distance calculations.

 • This avoids the need of huge temporal distance matrices.
 The default uses twice the number as the average difference goes into the temporal cutoff.
+(I think this means twice the max of tlags)

 • width - The width of subsequent distance intervals into which data point pairs are grouped for semivariance estimates